Thermodynamic Formalism and Geometric Applications for Transcendental Meromorphic and Entire Functions: Transcendental functions, hyperbolicity and expansion

 There are several notions of hyperbolic transcendental functions in the literature (see for example \cite{Zhen15}).
 The following definition is used fairly frequently.

 \bdfn A meromorphic function $f:\C\to\cbar$ is called hyperbolic if and only if \beq \post \text{ is bounded and} \; \; \post \cap \jul =\emptyset. \eeq \edfn

 Notice that then $f\in \cB$, i.e. it is of bounded type.
-The following notion has been introduced in \cite{MyUrb08, MUmemoirs} and the class of meromorphic functions it defines had been considered earlier by G. Stallard in \cite{St1990}.
+The following notion has been used by G. Stallard in \cite{St1990}.
+Later it was considered in \cite{MyUrb08, MUmemoirs} where the, somehow misleading, name topologically hyperbolic was used.
+Since it is based on the euclidean distance, let us call it \emph{Euclidean hyperbolic} here.